Spin alignment of Quarkonia: A Possible Probe of Deconfined QCD matter in Pb+Pb Collisions at $\sqrt{s_{\rm NN}} = 5.02$ TeV: Summary

 \section{Summary}

-In this work, we have studied the spin alignment of $J/\psi$, $\psi$(2S), $\Upsilon$(1S), and $\Upsilon$(2S) states in a deconfined thermalized magneto-vortical medium in the presence of momentum-space anisotropy.
+In this work, we have studied the spin alignment of $J/\psi$, $\psi$(2S), $\Upsilon$(1S), and $\Upsilon$(2S) states for Pb+Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV, calculated at mid-rapidity in a deconfined thermalized magneto-vortical medium in the presence of momentum-space anisotropy.
+It is noteworthy to mention that the medium temperature is obtained using a Bjorken-like boost-invariant hydrodynamic formulation.
+However, a more realistic calculation can be performed using 3+1D hydrodynamics.
 The important findings of this paper are summarized below:

 \begin{enumerate}